-In addition to protecting civilians, there is also a critical need for assistance to the more than four million Syrians seeking refuge in neighboring countries.
-More than two-thirds of Syrian refugee children are unable to attend school, often because they are performing long, arduous, and even dangerous labor to support their families.
-The conditions they must cope with make them vulnerable to recruitment to engage in combat, terrorism, or criminal activities.
+In addition to protecting civilians, there is also a critical need for assistance to the more than five million Syrians seeking refuge in neighboring countries.

-While both a political solution and humanitarian assistance are imperative, no agreement to resolve the crisis will be sustainable if it does not prioritize civilian protection.
-Without this core commitment, mass violence by the Assad regime as well as by the Islamic State and other extremist groups will continue to undermine the possibility of a lasting peace in Syria.
+While both a political solution and humanitarian assistance are crucial, no agreement to resolve the crisis will last if it does not prioritize civilian protection.
+Without this core commitment, mass atrocities by the Assad regime as well as extremist groups will continue to undermine the possibility of a lasting peace in Syria.